KrbAlmryde/cs474-Hw3/README.md

 #### Unit Testing
 For Unit-testing I utilized Akka's Actor Testkit[ScalaTest](http://www.scalatest.orge) using the [FunSuite](http://doc.scalatest.org/3.0.0/#org.scalatest.FunSuite).
 Its fun and was surprisingly simple to get it up and running.
+The Akka Testkit was no walk in the park though, so forgive the stupid simple tests.

 Go figure.